 You should not recycle a letter of intent from a previous project, or copy and paste a specific term, without knowing whether that letter or term is any good, indifferent or dangerous.
 You need to identify and diagnose the dangerous letters before you use them.

 Contractors want and need a legally binding contract before they start any works to ensure they get paid.
 That’s where letters of intent come in – a temporary, quick fix solution until the ink is dry on the project contract.
-Only about a third of letters of intent (in 25 leading cases) were decided by the courts to be contracts under English law.
 You need to know what the five essentials for a contract are.

 You may need some help revising, redrafting or rebuilding your usual letter of intent based on 4 critical contents.
 You really can keep it simple and build a letter of intent yourself.